Pain-Brioche/COM3D2.MaidLoader/README.md

 - *Auto refresh delay: Delay before the game automatically refreshes new mods.*

 ### Auto .asset_bg
 .asset_bg files placed in PhotoBG_NEI will automatically be added to the game's background List, without the need of .nei.
 .asset_bg files placed in PhotoBG_OBJ_NEI will automatically be added to the game's props List, without the need of .nei.
 Deskitem currently still required a .nei in the same way ModLoader required them to be.

+### Faster Load
+In order to load .ks and .ogg into the game, ModLoader as well as MaidLoader need to create a dummy .arc.
+Where Maid Loader does things differently is by loading said .arc earlier in the game's Init.
+That way one of the game's slower process only happens once.
+Depending on your computer you may see a significant drop in this starting phase (95s down to 39s for me).
+This is also one reason .arc loading isn't possible from the Mod Folder.
+In addition you can skip this entirely if you do not have .ks and/or .ogg in your Mod folder, gaining a few more seconds for not searching in vain for inexistant files.
+Or as an option creating a dedicated folder to put your .ks and .ogg into if your Mod folder is very large.

+__*Relevant options:*__
+- *Load scripts (.ks): Disable to ignore .ks or if you don't have any to gain a bit of speed*
+- *Load sounds (.ogg): Disable to ignore .ogg or if you don't have any to gain a bit of speed*
+- *Advanced option: Use a specific folder for Scripts and Sounds; creates a specific Mod/Scripts&Sounds to look into.*

+### Mod Debug
+Advanced options bellow are reserved for game debugging should some mod cause issue and you can't/won't disable plugins.
+__*Relevant options:*__
+- *Enable Mod override: When Enabled (default) Mod and QuickMod will override game's assets.
+- *Enable Custom Mod override: When Enabled (default) use MaidLoader's custom Mod Override similar to ModLoader's.
+When Disabled, use the game's own Mod Priority System, less thorough but could proove safer in some cases.

+## Notes
+- You can (and probably should) change options directly in BepinEx/config.
+- Consider than any change to the options need a game restart to take effect.
+- QuickMod plays quite a bit with how Mods are supposed to be loaded, in the limits of the game's worse offender: cm3d2.dll
+- I know it doesn't really load Maidos :(